Red, Yellow, Black, or Blue. Which color is best for your product packaging?

 March 17, 2021

 Have you ever noticed that most of your favorite cereal brands come in a red box?
 Or that your go-to mascara is in a yellow tube?
 It may seem that the companies chose these colors out of preference, but in fact, each color was chosen specifically for you, the consumer.
-We researched the trends behind different color packaging for different categories of items using Predict to reveal some very interesting finds.
+We researched the trends behind different color packaging for different categories of items using Neurons to reveal some very interesting finds.

 But how?

 Our main question may be: which color is the best to use?
 The answer is not so simple.
 We could stand in each store and track how many consumers choose which products (doesn’t seem too plausible).
 We could also run an online survey and ask consumers their opinions on different color products (who knows what kind of biases they may have).
-Or we could just use Predict, a product that only Neurons Inc. can offer, which answers our question without all those external factors in under 30 seconds.
+Or we could just use Neurons AI, a product that only Neurons Inc. can offer, which answers our question without all those external factors in under 30 seconds.

 The study

-We tested 100 different product packages in six different categories, including food, health, beauty, household, and more through Predict, comparing similar products in each category to find which color performed the best.
-One of Predict’s metrics given for each photo is the percent seen of every “area of interest”.
+We tested 100 different product packages in six different categories, including food, health, beauty, household, and more through Neurons, comparing similar products in each category to find which color performed the best.
+One of Neurons' metrics given for each photo is the percent seen of every “area of interest”.
 These areas of interest (AOI) are defined by you, the user.
 For the following images that we used to compare products, each area of interest is defined as each of the four products.
 We can compare the percent seen for each of those products to determine which product gained the most attention, translating to which color catches the eye the most.

 To ensure that the data accurately reflects the color preferences of each product and not the location of the products in comparison to the others, we ran different iterations of each photo with the location of the products in different order.
 Below is an example of four iterations, where the product of each color is represented in different locations in respect to the others.